 The Custodians | Wooden Boat Owner Registration

-The Custodians is a new work I am creating about Tasmania’s classic wooden boats and their owners, which will be initially displayed as a solo exhibition in the Macq01 Hotel during the 2021 Australia Wooden Boat Festival.
+The Custodians is a new work I am creating about Tasmania’s classic wooden boats and their current custodians.
+The project is slated to be displayed as a solo exhibition in the Macq01 Hotel during the 2021 Australia Wooden Boat Festival (subject to COVID restrictions).

 I’m currently seeking wood boat owners from around Tasmania to take part in this new work – participation is free.

 My ambition is to gather images of wooden boats out on the water, under sail or steam with Tasmania’s stunning coastline and dramatic skies in the background.
 Accompanying these seascapes will be portraits of each owner and their own story of being a wooden boat custodian.

 So if you are a proud young or old, male or female, owner of a wooden yacht, boat or dinghy that is berthed, moored or stored in a shed in Tasmania then please register. *Where your boat was originally built does not matter.

 Wooden boats are both beautiful works of art and time machines that carry our island’s maritime history with them.
 These vessels and their stories continue to live on thanks to you, thier custodians.
 It is thanks to your hard work, dedication and investment into their upkeep and history that our island is so alive and so rich in maritime stories.
 Like my book series Old Sea Dogs, my ambition is to document as many of these stories as I can so if you have read this far I hope you’re keen to be involved.

 Registration and participation is free, however you do have to commit to a couple of things, namely: